-Finally, what about the efficiency of utilization of research outputs for agricultural production $(-\partial C/\partial \psi)$?
-It is very likely that the efficiency of utilization of research outputs may have declined because of dampened incentives of farmers to utilize newly developed technologies due largely to the acreage setaside programs for rice production since 1969.
-5 In addition, substitutions of domestic farm products for imported farm products, either crop products or livestock products, may have limited the chances of newly developed technologies to materialize.
+Finally, what about the efficiency of utilization of research outputs for agricultural production $(-\partial C/\partial \psi)$ ?
+It is very likely that the efficiency of utilization of research outputs may have declined because of dampened incentives of farmers in utilizing newly developed technologies due largely to the acreage set-aside programs for rice production since 1969.
+In addition, substitutions of domestic farm products for imported ones, either crop or livestock, may have limited the chances of newly developed technologies to materialize.

 These observations and inference may indicate that declines in the efficiency, both in research output production and research output utilization, more than offset the positive effect due to the increase in the ratio of the R&E capital stock to the total cost.
-As a result, the cost-reducing effect of R&E decreased consistently since the early-1970s.
+As a result, the cost-reducing effect of the R&E capital stock decreased consistently since the early-1970s.